-Based on permanent and fixed-term full-time employees in Switzerland, the ratio of annual total compensation for the highest-paid individual employee to the median annual total compensation for all employees is 9.5 to 1 (previous year: 9.6 to 1).
+102-38 Ratio of annual total compensation for the highest-paid individual employee to the median annual total compensation for all employees

+Calculated for the fixed-term and permanent full-time equivalents in Switzerland, the ratio is 9.6 to 1 (previous year: 9.9 to 1).

-102-39 Percentage increase in annual total compensation ratio
+G102-39 Ratio of percentage increase in the annual total compensation

-The ratio of the percentage increase in compensation between the highest paid staff members and all employees is 2.9 percent.
+The ratio of the percentage increase in compensation between the highest paid staff members and all employees is -6.7 percent.